 - or dealing intensely with facts, details or repetitive activities

-Signs of stress for ENTP types include wanting to make a chance for the sake of novelty or feeling so overwhelmed with options that they can’t make a decision.
+Signs of stress for ENTP types include wanting to make a change for the sake of novelty or feeling so overwhelmed with options that they can’t make a decision.
 Wondering how to remedy stress if you have preferences for ENTP?
 Take a look at the blog 4 Ways to De-Stress for Each of the Myers-Briggs Personality Types here.

 ENTP Types and Careers